Louis Sullivan Designs Embossed Boxed Cards

 Box size: 5.375 x 6.875 x 1.25 in.

 Louis Sullivan’s designs stand—among stiff competition—as the preeminent exemplars of Chicago School architecture.
 He brought to his practice a conviction that ornamentation should arise naturally from a building’s overall design, restating, in a large or small way, themes expressed in the structure as a whole.

-Sullivan (1856–1924) spent much of his career in a late-Victorian world that bristled with busy, fussy ornament for ornament’s sake.
-He refuted the contemporary style with the now famous dictum that “form ever follows function.”
-The pieces adapted for reproduction in this notecard assortment combine Art Nouveau complexity with geometric elegance, and in doing so epitomize the Sullivan sensibility.
+The designs adapted for this notecard assortment combine Art Nouveau complexity with geometric elegance, and in doing so epitomize the Sullivan sensibility.